 But now, having money in the picture will change everything.
 Thanks to the potential ransom, all of a sudden there is the real reason to take that risk.
 And what's worse, using their intimate knowledge of a company's business process, insiders can purposely target systems containing data that is most precious to the business to ensure the company has no choice but to pay out some 7-figure ransom.
 Because in the end, it is still going to be the cheapest way out.

-So, what does it mean?
+So, what does Ransomware as a Service threat mean?
 For one, CIOs can no longer trust anyone.
 We all know the saying "Everything has its price,” which is unfortunately true.
 Even people with the highest moral standards sometimes cannot resist committing a crime when the reward is potentially so high, or so badly needed (because their child is dying and needs that expensive treatment).
-So, no business can now risk having "trust" as a part of their IT strategy, and they must always be prepared for the worst things potentially carried out by their own employees for a very simple reason.
+So, no business can now risk having "trust" as a part of their IT strategy, and they must always be prepared for the worst things potentially carried out by their own employees

 Just ask yourself, what is your plan if a colleague who has just left for a vacation logs on remotely into your network from some country in the Middle East, deletes all online backups (both primary and their copies), and sticks the dropper on the production servers?
 This is certainly a thousand times easier to pull in YOUR environment than robbing a bank, wouldn’t you agree?
 Think about it.
 And sadly enough, you can't really prevent this without making it impossible for your IT staff to perform their job duties.